 |50% up to $1,000 First Deposit Bonus - Code BOL1000 + 25% Lifetime Reload Bonus - Code LIFEBONUS|

 Despite those heavy odds, the public still laid down big money on Eldrich to win his 83rd PGA Tour event.
-Woods to win took up nearly 14% of the action at DraftKings, doubling the next closest player, Brooks Koepka at +2800 and 7%.
+Woods to win took up nearly 14% of the action, doubling the next closest player, Brooks Koepka at +2800 and 7%.